Battle of the Treasury Islands: Aftermath

-Base development

 Seabees from Company A of the 87th Naval Construction Battalion, along with a 25-man detachment from its Headquarters Company, landed on 27 October.
-One Seabee raised the blade on his bulldozer to use it as a shield, and attacked a Japanese machine gun nest with it.
-The Seabees built 21 mi of roads, and established a PT boat base on Stirling Island.
+One Seabee raised the blade on his bulldozer to use it as a shield and attacked a Japanese machine gun nest with it.
+The Seabees built 21 mi of roads and established a PT boat base on Stirling Island.
 They were joined by the rest of the 87th Naval Construction Battalion on 28 November.
 It then commenced construction of an airstrip 5600 ft long and 200 ft wide, along with taxiways, hardstands and an aviation gasoline farm with five 1000 oilbbl storage tanks.
 The job was handed over to the 82nd Naval Construction Battalion in December, and it was joined by the 88th Naval Construction Battalion in January.
 The airstrip was subsequently extended to 7000 by 300 ft.

 The 87th Naval Construction Battalion turned to construction of wharf facilities to accommodate large ocean-going vessels.
 Four 6 by 18 ft pontoon barges were secured to 16 by 16 ft timber crib piers, which were connected to the shore by ramps made of girders covered with wooden planks.
 The first ship docked on 30 January 1944.
 A naval base was developed with workshops and stage facilities, and a 100-bed hospital.

 PT boats based in the Treasury Islands helped protect Allied forces landing at Torokina, while a radar site was established around Soanotalu, which played an important part in the success of that operation.
 The airbase was used by the medium bombers of the USAAF's 42d Bombardment Group and the U.S. Marine Corps' VMB-413, while the base facilities were utilised by the U.S. Navy's Acorn 12.
 Base development was considered complete by July 1944, and responsibility for the base was handed over to Construction Battalion Maintenance Units (CBMU) 569 and 587.
 Some of the base facilities were shipped to Leyte in December 1944 and January 1945, and the base closed when CBMU 569 departed in June 1945.